Raising funding or capital for a business you're starting can be a major hurdle on the road to bringing your vision to life.

 While most of the other crowdfunding sites on this list are designed to fund creative projects and early stage startups, and GoFundMe is a free crowdfunding platform built primarily to raise financial support for individuals, charitable causes, and community projects.

 Because GoFundMe is suited to personal fundraising—and anyone can go about creating a campaign—backers on the platform tend to only support campaigns that come from within their own personal networks and communities, or causes they're familiar with.
+Say, supporting a youth sports fundraiser or helping a family in need.

 GoFundMe isn't designed for commercial crowdfunding campaigns, like the other crowdfunding websites on this list.
 However, if you're a small business owner who has fallen on hard times, or you need to raise money to overcome a personal challenge, you can try leveraging GoFundMe for support from your personal network.